akeneo/pim-helpcenter/content/updates/2020-10/5-DQI-new-missing-image-criteria.md

 ::: meta-data type="New" features="Data quality" available="late October"
 :::

-As a picture is worth a thousand words and are really crucial if you want to ensure an optimal product experience, Data Quality Insights now checks whether your products have an image or not.
-Don’t forget images, it will decrease your enrichment grade!
+You all know the expression _"A picture is worth a thousand words"_, don't you?
+Images are a critical element in designing compelling product experiences.
+Data Quality Insights now checks whether your products have an image or not.

+Don’t forget them, otherwise, it will decrease your enrichment grade!

 ![The "Missing image" criteria](../img/TODO.png)